SandyWyper/SandyDotDev/src/content/blog/why-gatsby/index.md

 Gatsby is a static site generator, that uses React and Graphql.
 Perhaps a little daunting if you've never used either of those tools, but it's a great place to start learning.
 You may think, "Why bother?".
 This post may peek your interest.

-If you've never heard of Gatsby, but your familiar Wordpress, then there are some key points that may help to explain.
+If you've never heard of Gatsby, but you are familiar with Wordpress, these are some key points that may help to explain.

 ![take away sign](/takeout.png)